vzachari/IronSmithQSM/README.md

 Visit https://github.com/vzachari/IronSmithQSM
 Click on tags
 Click on desired IronsmithQSM version (release notes are displayed by clicking the three dots `...` )
-Click on Source code link (zip or tar.gz) to download
+Click on source code link (zip or tar.gz) to download

 **NOTE:** Via this download option the IronSmithQSM folder will be **IronSmithQSM-version#** *(Ex.
 IronSmithQSM-1.00)*.